 At Orivy the tranquil, shaded garden skirted by calming ponds makes the restaurant a lush oasis amidst the concrete and brick of nearby neighbors.
 It’s a portal that transports one away from the busy streets and stark urbanity nearby, and as an added bonus, the food is excellent too!
 Just a 10 minute walk from the Old Town’s Central Market, Orivy is a family-run venture that does Hoi An and Vietnamese classics beautifully.
 Read our full guide below.

 Orivy Restaurant Overview

 Orivy has a very consistent kitchen and many healthy options on its menu.
-It’s mid-priced and, while it doesn’t reach dizzy heights, the small extra cost for its standard Hoi An fare is totally justified.
-This dedicated Vietnamese restaurant proudly champions local cuisine and the use of very fresh ingredients from Tra Que (Hoi An’s famous market garden), local markets and fishing communities.
-Famous regional dishes like Cao Lau, Banh Xeo, My Quang and Com Ga lead the way (see Street Food Guide: Safari Barney) and they are a step up from the market stalls and street vendors.
+It’s mid-priced and, while it doesn’t reach the dizzy heights of fine dining establishments, the small extra cost for its standard Hoi An fare is totally justified.
+This dedicated Vietnamese restaurant proudly champions local cuisine and the use of very fresh ingredients from Tra Que, local markets and fishermen.

-Orivy is definitely worth a visit for a very accessible introduction to local Hoi An cuisine.
-There are good options for vegans too with many traditional dishes like Cao Lau offered vegan-style as well as tofu and mushroom selections.
+Friendly and family-run, Orivy is definitely worth a visit for a very accessible introduction to local Hoi An cuisine.